Apollo and Daphne: Apollo and Daphne in art

 The Daphne Ewer, a gilded glass vessel, probably from Antioch, c.
-175-225, (Corning Museum Of Glass, Corning, New York) has Greek letters that identify the protagonists of the scene, which point to an Eastern literary source.
+175–225, (Corning Museum Of Glass, Corning, New York) has Greek letters that identify the protagonists of the scene, which point to an Eastern literary source.

-Apollo and Daphne, a 5th-6th century A.D. ivory relief from Egypt (Ravenna, Italy, National Museum) features a musical Apollo who is serenading Daphne.
+Apollo and Daphne, a 5th–6th century A.D. ivory relief from Egypt (Ravenna, Italy, National Museum) features a musical Apollo who is serenading Daphne.
 Thus it also seems to reflect Knox's “Song of Apollo,” the lost literary account.
 At the same time, it is also a Christianized version of the myth.

 Renaissance artists such as Antonio del Pollaiuolo and his brother Piero drew inspiration from Greek mythology in a number of their works.
 In Piero Pollaiolo's painting Apollo and Daphne (National Gallery, London), both protagonists are shown dressed in Renaissance garments, endowing this version of the theme with a courtly character.
-As Daphne turns into the laurel tree, virtue and chastity triumph.
+Here again, the myth has been Christianized: as Daphne turns into the laurel tree, virtue and chastity triumph.

+The Mannerist artist Andrea Meldolla, called Schiavone, made a strange Apollo and Daphne etching (c.
+1538–40, Metropolitan Museum of Art) in which one of Daphne's legs sprouts roots directly from her father's body.
+In a small painting by Schiavone from c.
+1542–44 (Kunsthistorisches Museum, Vienna), Daphne has both of her feet on her father’s body (though they are not sprouting roots).

 Between 1622 and 1625, Gian Lorenzo Bernini helped to inaugurate the age of Baroque sculpture with his life-sized marble statue Apollo and Daphne (Borghese Museum), which is arguably the most remarkable, influential, and impressive version of this theme.
 Apollo clutches Daphne's hip, catching her in flight, just as her father answers Daphne's pleas to save her from her pursuer.
 Apollo wears a laurel crown, while Daphne begins her metamorphosis into the laurel tree.
 Her flowing hair and her extended fingers sprout twigs and leaves that are so thinly carved that they have astonished visitors since the sculpture was first unveiled.
 Meanwhile, roots descend from her toes and a tree trunk begins to sheath her torso.